Introduction to Software as a Medical Device in MDR

-However, when software is broken into multiple applications, where each correlates to a module, some modules may have a medical purpose while others may not, raising the question whether the whole product can be CE marked.
+However, when software is broken into multiple applications, where each correlates to a module.
+Some modules may have a medical purpose while others may not, raising whether the whole product can be CE marked.

 Impact of MDR

-- Non-critical applications’ costs and expenses explode
+Non-critical applications’ costs and expenses explode.

-Since there is hardly any software left that falls into class I according to the MDR, even for non-critical devices, a conformity assessment can no longer be performed without a notified body.
+Since there is hardly any software left that falls into class I, according to the MDR.
+Even for non-critical devices, a conformity assessment can’t perform without a notified body.

-Risks are combinations of degrees of severity and probabilities and the classification of the MDSW should indicate the risk.
-However, now, due to Rule 11, even some non-critical applications may fall within class III because classification either considers only severity (e.g. “might lead to death”) or duration (“irreversible”).
+Risks are combinations of degrees of severity and probabilities, and the classification of the MDSW should indicate the risk.
+However, now, due to Rule 11, even some non-critical applications may fall within class III because classification either consider only severity (e.g., “might lead to death”) or duration (“irreversible”).

-While the Guidance is a step in the right direction toward clarifying the MDR, patient safety and health must have first priority; Rule 11 has sparked a significant debate regarding suffocation of small innovative companies developing non-critical devices with burdensome bureaucratic compliances.
+While the Guidance is a step in the right direction toward clarifying the MDR, patient safety and health must have priority; Rule 11 has sparked a significant debate regarding the suffocation of small innovative companies developing non-critical devices with burdensome bureaucratic compliances.

-Thus, companies presently developing medical device software or standalone software must be mindful of these changes, and introduce all necessary measures to ensure compliance with the new system.
+Thus, companies presently developing medical device software or standalone software must be mindful of these changes and introduce all necessary measures to ensure compliance with the new system.

 ISO 13485:2016 and MDSAP (Medical Device Single Audit Program) push for greater standardization and stronger post-market surveillance requirements.
 The MDR is a taste of how the medical device regulatory environment will change over the next decade.